 Take a morning 1.5-hour train ride to the town of Chartres and walk the 12th century labyrinth in the nave of this famous Gothic Cathedral.

 Usually covered by chairs, the Cathedral now opens the labyrinth on Fridays so people can experience the deeply contemplative practice of following the meandering path toward a centre – and back out again.
 Originally thought to symbolize the path of the soul through life, labyrinths were built in the naves of over 30 cathedrals in Europe in the 1100s.
 Now only three labyrinths remain in France: Chartres, Amiens, and St. Quinten.

 Tour this impressive and recently restored Gothic cathedral with Malcolm Miller, the resident British expert and prolific author who has studied the windows and sculptures for over 50 years calling the cathedral “a library of glass and stone.”
 (Note that if Malcolm is unable to guide us today Phil will step in.)

 Try the many varieties of crêpes served at the popular local restaurant accompanied by the dry and sweet ciders of Normandy.
 After lunch explore this medieval town with winding cobblestone streets and fascinating history.
 Return to Paris.

 Optional evening late night conversation at Café Le Select in Montparnasse.
-(Overnight in Paris at the Hotel Muguet or its sister Hotel de L’Empereur or similar)
+(Overnight in Paris at the Hotel de L’Empereur or similar)